-- 10.6.1 A fine grain street network with an enhanced streetscape environment will be implemented in the Secondary Plan Area to allow pedestrians, cyclists, transit users and vehicles to move efficiently and conveniently through the area.
-An integrated, multi-modal connected grid network of streets, which defines new and smaller development blocks, and improves access, will be developed at the Precinct Planning stage and will consider the needs of all users. - 10.6.2 The planned street network shown on Map 'XX-9'- Street Network envisions a fine grain of public streets which will facilitate a high level of connectivity for pedestrians, cyclists and vehicles, transit, and efficient access to and from local destinations and transit. - 10.6.3 Precincts will require a new, fine grid network of public streets to support the development of smaller-scaled land parcels that promote walkability.
-The local street network will be developed at the Precinct Planning stage through the creation of a street grid with interconnected streets and blocks in order to: - a) improve access to and within the Precinct by establishing a series of east-west and north-south local streets and collector roads that connect to the existing street network at appropriate locations; - b) ensure a high level of permeability, flexibility, visibility, and safe and efficient movement, for pedestrian, cycling and vehicular movement; - c) develop varied and distinct building type and scale that are appropriate for those blocks; and - d) reduces reliance on arterial roads for local travel. - 10.6.4 The conceptual layout and pattern of new local public streets is illustrated on 'Map XX-9' Street Network.
+- 10.7.1 A fine grain street network with an enhanced streetscape environment will be implemented in the Secondary Plan Area to allow pedestrians, cyclists, transit users and vehicles to move efficiently and conveniently through the area.
+An integrated, multi-modal connected grid network of streets, which defines new and smaller development blocks, and improves access, will be developed at the Precinct Planning stage and will consider the needs of all users. - 10.7.2 The planned street network shown on Map 52-9- Street Network envisions a fine grain of public streets which will facilitate a high level of connectivity for pedestrians, cyclists and vehicles, transit, and efficient access to and from local destinations and transit. - 10.7.3 Precincts will require a new, fine grid network of public streets to support the development of smaller-scaled land parcels that promote walkability.
+The local street network will be developed at the Precinct Planning stage through the creation of a street grid with interconnected streets and blocks in order to: - improve access to and within the Precinct by establishing a series of eastwest and north-south local streets and collector roads that connect to the existing street network at appropriate locations; - b) ensure a high level of permeability, flexibility, visibility, and safe and efficient movement, for pedestrian, cycling and vehicular movement; - c) develop varied and distinct building types and scales that are appropriate for those blocks; and - d) reduces reliance on arterial roads for local travel. - 10.7.4 The conceptual layout and pattern of new local public streets is illustrated on Map 52-9 Street Network.
 The exact location, alignment and design of each new street will be determined and refined through the review and approval of the respective Precinct Plan, as set out in this Secondary Plan, and review and approval of individual plans of subdivision adopted by City Council.
-Landowners that are adjacent to, but outside of the Secondary Plan Area, will not be responsible for providing new public streets. - 10.6.5 Access and servicing to development from new or existing local collector streets will be encouraged.
-The impact of driveways, garages and parking areas along collector streets, arterial roads and The Grand Boulevard will be minimized by locating them at the side or back of buildings, or underground. - 10.6.6 An Official Plan amendment is not necessary to alter the number of local streets, their location or alignment for those conceptual streets shown on Map 'XX-9' Street Network. - 10.6.7 The planned street right-of-way widths for the public street network within the Secondary Plan Area is shown on Map 'XX-10'- Street Right-of-Way Widths.
+Landowners that are adjacent to, but outside of the Secondary Plan Area, will not be responsible for providing new public streets.

+- 10.7.5 Access and servicing to development from new or existing local collector streets will be encouraged.
+The impact of driveways, garages and parking areas along collector streets, arterial roads and The Grand Boulevard will be minimized by locating them at the side or back of buildings, or underground where appropriate. - 10.7.6 An Official Plan amendment is not necessary to alter the number of local streets, their location or alignment for those conceptual streets shown on Map 52-9 Street Network. - a) The planned street right-of-way widths for the public street network within the Secondary Plan Area is shown on Map 52-10 Street Right-of-Way Widths and Schedule F of the Region of Peel Official Plan.

-10.7 Transit
+10.8 Transit